SUBSCRIBE

-Apply the HUBZone Price Evaluation Preference to Task Orders.
 The HUBZone price evaluation preference helps level the playing field for HUBZone firms in full-and-open competition, as well as affords federal agencies greater opportunity to devote federal spending to HUBZone firms.
 Regrettably, federal agencies have interpreted FAR 19.1304 as prohibiting the price evaluation preference to task orders when, in fact, it only prohibits commodities.
 We urge Congress to direct federal agencies to amend their interpretation to follow the law as Congress intended.
 As the federal government increasingly drives its spending through IDIQ contracts, such as the “Best in Class” (BIC) contracts, a significant opportunity for HUBZone spending is being lost because the HUBZone price evaluation is not being applied in the award of task orders.
 Included in the House-passed version of the FY2021 National Defense Authorization Act (NDAA), applying the price preference would significantly benefit the SBA, federal agencies, HUBZone firms and the communities they serve.
+Amend the Criteria for Maintaining HUBZone Status.
+The HUBZone program provides flexibility for the requirement that 35% of its employees must be located in a HUBZone if a company holds a HUBZone contract awarded through the set-aside program.
+As employees and contracts change, a company may temporarily fall below the 35% threshold.
+The Council believes this flexibility should be applied to all HUBZone firms, regardless of whether they hold a prime contract awarded through the HUBZone set-aside program.
+If “attempt to maintain” is redefined to include all contracts, the program will significantly benefit by providing HUBZone companies more stability.

-Expand Sole Source Contract Opportunities for HUBZone Companies.
 As government buying continues to trend toward buying through large contracting vehicles and moving away from direct contracts, the ability for small companies to win sole source awards is more crucial than ever.
 The Council supports eliminating option years for sole source contracts to allow for $4.5/$7 million each year, instead of over the life of the contract—as changed in House-passed H.R.
 190 during the 116th Congress.
 The Council also believes that creating parity among SBA socioeconomic contracting programs, as it relates to sole source contracts, would incentivize agencies to increase their awards.
 A current impediment to awarding sole source contracts is the requirement that a contracting officer must show that they do not have a reasonable expectation that offers would be received from two or more HUBZone small business concerns.
 There is confusion around the language “reasonable expectation,” which leaves this interpretation up to each contracting officer.
 This presents a barrier to awarding a sole source contract to a HUBZone company, as this could open the door to a protest – an action contracting officers seek to avoid.
 Eliminating this requirement for the HUBZone, WOSB/EDWOSB and SDVOSB programs would increase these awards to small businesses.
 Additionally, SBA’s Office of Government Contracting and Business Development (GCBD) should develop guidance to clarify how the acquisition workforce can award sole source contracts to small businesses.

-Increase Utilization of Small Businesses to Counteract the Impact of Category Management.
 The Council continues to work to minimize negative impacts of category management on small businesses.
 These efforts resulted in a requirement in the FY2020 NDAA of annual reporting of small business participation on BIC vehicles, and governmentwide reforms issues by the Administration in December 2021.
 The Council remains dedicated to finding opportunities that ensure maximum participation of HUBZone businesses, as the government has never met its 3% goal.
-We are encouraged by the guidance issued by the Office of Management and Budget (OMB) which directs agencies to consider the effect of category management and contract consolidation on small businesses.
+While we were encouraged by the guidance issued by the Office of Management and Budget (OMB) directing agencies to consider the effect of category management and contract consolidation on small businesses, it is unclear if any of the Administration’s reforms have been adopted.
+We encourage OMB to issue an update on the implementation of these reforms.

 Become a member today!